 Interdisciplinary major taught by faculty from several departments.
-International Studies (ITS) Committee: Professors Ahmed, Lepeley; Associate Professor M. O'Reilly (chair), Associate Professors DeMayo and A. Roerdink.
+International Studies is housed within the History and Political Science Department.

+Professors Ahmed, Lepeley; Associate Professors M. O'Reilly (chair), DeMayo and A. Roerdink.
 The International Studies Major is intended both for students who: